nbari/violetear-docs/post/0-allocs.md

 ...
 ```

-It is very basic but allows to test the router with both static
+It is very basic.
+This script will test the router with both static and dynamic
-and dynamic handlers - source code for this can be found
+handlers - source code for this can be found
 [here](https://github.com/nbari/go-sandbox/tree/master/profile-violetear/benchmark).

 Once everything is setup, the router should be up, running and listening for